danbev/learning-nodejs/README.md

 When is this array populated?
 Being a global it is part of the data section in the object file and will be loaded into memory upon start up.

-Just to recap, first the address of `Runtime_StackGuard` will be moved into register `rbx`, and then we will jump to the entry specified by `kIntrinsicFunctions[Builtins::Name::kStackCheck].entry`
+Just to recap, first the address of `Runtime_StackGuard` will be moved into register `rbx`, and then we will jump `CEntryStub`.
 ```console
 (lldb) job *isolate->builtins()->builtin_handle(Builtins::Name::kStackCheck)
 0x302f34141da1: [Code]